contensis/canvas-schema/README.md

 #### mark

-Represents text which is marked or highlighted for reference or notation purposes
+The `mark` decorator represents a `_fragment` which is marked or highlighted for reference or notation purposes.

 ```md
 Several species of <mark>salamander</mark> inhabit the temperate rainforest of the Pacific Northwest.